MyTooliT/Protocol/Protocol.md

 Please note that errors must not requested.

 The MyTooliT communication protocol may also exchange information via Bluetooth.
-Therefore CAN messages fits into the payload of a Data Link Layer like a Bluetooth Data Link Layer.
-The identifier field is handled via a 4 byte header and the payload by additional payload that follows each message header.
-Note that a message may have a larger payload than 8 bytes (up to 64 Bytes per message as defined by the CAN-FD specification) but the length is limited to CAN 2.0 if CAN 2.0 is used in the transport chain.
+For that purpose CAN messages will be stored into the payload of a data link layer like Bluetooth.
+The identifier field is handled via a 4 byte header and the payload by an additional payload that follows each message header.
+Note that a message may have a larger payload than 8 bytes (up to 64 Bytes per message as defined by the CAN-FD specification) but the length is limited to 8 bytes, if CAN 2.0 is used in the transport chain.

-Furthermore, it is possible to use other data link layer formats like CAN-FD.
-CAN-FD is a prepared feature of the actual version.
+The MyTooliT protocol can also use other data link layer formats like CAN-FD.
+For example, you can use the protocol for IP application because it is an end-to-end based network protocol.
-Furthermore, MyTooliT is capable for IP application because it is an end-to-end based network protocol.
-The end subscriber negotiate the traffic and a Gateway may transform e.g. IPv6 messages into MyTooliT communication by simple taking part of the payload or vice versa return requested information by requesting a look up table(LUT) that collects IPv6 requested and matches incoming and outgoing traffic.

 ## Definitions